momochi000/dungeon_master/README.md

 ### neo4j database
 This is run from a separate docker container.
 To make this easier, there is a provided docker-compose file.
 Simply run `docker-compose up`.
 It will expose the necessary ports

+### Running
+To run the main function (which includes the main game loop), first run `docker-compose up` which starts the neo4j database

+then run
+`clj -X dungeon-master.core/-main`
+from inside the nix-shell
+There is also a make command for convenience

 ### Old